 For services that are sensitive to protracted downtime we recommend using our HA feature.
 Without HA, your instance will be backed up and monitored by our control plane.
 In the event of a loss of service, the control plane will automatically restore your instance using the most recent backup and of all WAL (Write-Ahead Logging) segments that have been generated since the latest backup.
 For small, inactive clusters this could be a matter of minutes, but for larger or active clusters this may take many hours.

-During the failover, your connections will drop, so it is important you have reconnection logic within your database library (most ORMs and drivers support this out of the box).
-Your connections should automatically reconnect in a matter of seconds once the failover has completed.
+It is important that your services employ reconnection logic within your database library because during a failover all existing connections will be dropped.
+Many ORMs and drivers support this out of the box.
 During a failover, your connection string does not change.

 HA is configurable for both primary and read replica clusters at provisioning-time or later via cluster resize.
 HA standby instances are always the same size as the instance they back up.